This section covers Research Assistantships (RA) and Teaching Assistantships (TA).

-How RA/TA awards are made: The Graduate Program makes decisions on support for current and incoming students.
-Decisions are based on a combination of factors: prior experience, computing knowledge, grades, GRE scores, English ability, faculty preferences, and letters of recommendation.
+How RA/TA appointments are made: The Graduate Program works with RA supervisors and TA instructors to make decisions on the appointments for current and incoming students.
+Decisions are based on a combination of factors: prior experience, computing knowledge, grades, GRE scores, English ability, hiring faculty preferences, and letters of recommendation.
+More details about this process may be found below.

-What a TA offer means: An offer of TA support generally means that the department will provide a 20-hour/week position under the direction of a Biostatistics course instructor on a quarterly basis.
+TA information: An offer of TA support generally means that the department will provide a 110 or 220 hours per quarter (about 10 or 20 hours/week) position under the direction of a Biostatistics course instructor on a quarterly basis.

-The student’s obligation: A student supported on an RA or TA is obligated to provide 220 hours of service per quarter for a 50% appointment (20 hours per week) or 110 hours per quarter for a 25% appointment (10 hours per week), perform the job in a satisfactory manner and maintain good academic standing in the program.
-Students are expected to maintain good work ethics and job performance as in any other type of employment.
-Students with 20-hour positions must register for full-time study throughout their appointments.
+Student obligation: A student supported on an RA or TA is obligated to provide 220 hours of service per quarter for a 50% FTE appointment (about 20 hours per week) or 110 hours per quarter for a 25% FTE appointment (about 10 hours per week), perform the job in a satisfactory manner and maintain good academic standing in the program.
+Students are expected to maintain good work ethics and satisfactory job performance as in any other type of employment.
+Students with 50% FTE positions must register for full-time study throughout their appointments.
 Full-time graduate study is ten credits for Autumn, Winter, and Spring quarters, and two credits for Summer.
 Students are expected to serve for the entire term of their appointment.
-Students may not accept any additional UW appointments or employment without receiving prior approval from the Graduate Program Director (GPD).
+Students may not accept any additional UW appointments or employment without receiving prior approval from the GPD.

 English proficiency requirement: Proficiency in English is required for graduate study at the University of Washington.
 Every student in the Department of Biostatistics whose native language is not English must demonstrate English language proficiency by the end of their first year.
-Please meet with the GPD to discuss your level of English proficiency.
 Click here for information on meeting the University of Washington's English proficiency requirements.
 In addition, graduate students at the University of Washington who are not native speakers of English and will be serving as TAs must meet the spoken English proficiency requirement in one of the following three ways.
 Please click here for more information on English Proficiency Tests.

 Vacation and leave policies: Student employees are entitled to five days of vacation per quarter worked, normally to be taken during quarter breaks.
 An additional seven days of leave per year is available for sickness, disability, or family-related leave (birth, adoption, bereavement, or care of family member).
 For more information, please see the UW RA/TA Union Contract website.

-How RA openings are matched up with students: The Department makes every effort to match the right student with the right RA.
-Each summer we review the RA positions available, the requirements for each one (level of experience, software knowledge needed, etc), and the interests of the students.
+How RA openings are matched up with students: The Department makes every effort to match students with their first choice of RA.
+Most RAs are for 12 months beginning on September 16.
+Starting in late August the Graduate Program reviews the available RA positions, the requirements for each one (level of experience, software knowledge needed, etc), and the interests of the students.
 A RA is viewed as employment; i.e., a way to help the student financially.
-However, we seek to match RA positions to students' individual areas of interest whenever we can.
+However, we seek to match RA positions to students' individual areas of interest whenever we can..

 In rare circumstances, a student will have a compelling reason to withdraw from an RA or TA.
 These cases will be reviewed by the Graduate Program on a case-by-case basis.
 In the event the Graduate Program determines the student has a valid reason for leaving the position, the Department will not withdraw its support obligation to that student.

-How appointments are renewed: The GPA reviews each student’s source of support each year.
-As an RA nears his/her appointment end-date, the GPA contacts the supervisor to find out if the position is to be renewed and/or a new RA to be hired.
-If so the GPA arranges for the position to be advertised on the departmental web site.
-If an RA will not be renewed (usually due to the project ending or other budget reasons), the student will need to apply for a new RA/TA.
+How appointments are renewed: The Graduate Program reviews each student’s source of support.
+As a RA nears the appointment end-date, the GPA contacts the RA supervisor to find out if the RA appointment will be renewed and extended.
+If yes, a new Appointment Letter is generated for the student to complete.
+If RA will not be renewed (usually due to the project or budget ending), the student RA will apply for a new RA.

 Supplemental RA/TA appointments: Students on Training Grant traineeships often have supplemental (10-hour/week) RA or TA appointments to cover the costs of study that are not covered by training grants.
 The policies above also apply to these appointments with the exception of remuneration.
 Supplemental appointments pay a monthly stipend, but do not cover any portion of tuition or health insurance.
 Many RA positions for students supported by training grants offer research experience in the subject area of the training grants.